-Certain engine components are imported from foreign suppliers, such as the electronic combustion system and its software, and the exhaust after-treatment system.
+Certain engine components are imported from foreign suppliers, such as the electronic combustion system and its software, and the exhaust after-treatment components.
 A majority of the remaining parts are purchased from domestic suppliers.
 Yuchai has progressively reduced its reliance on imported parts and components since 2006 and intends to continue to do so.
 Yuchai has a policy of practicing sound procurement policy by requiring the same product procurement from at least two distinct sources.
 The same practice applies to all other externally procured engine parts.
 Yuchai is continually seeking to improve its procurement strategy by seeking new suppliers with competitive prices and quality.
-For contingency supply of engine blocks, Yuchai has a long-term purchase agreement with a domestic foundry.